Kathleen Weston: Early life

 Weston was born Kathleen Shingler in Kenton, Michigan.
-Her father, William Shingler, was a general store keeper and her mother, Edna Shingler, was a schoolteacher.
+Her father, William Shingler, was a general store keeper and her mother, Ednah Shingler, was a schoolteacher.
 She had three siblings.
 Her two brothers were Keith (born in 1905), and William (born in 1908).
 Her sister, whom she was closest to, was Ruth (born 1912).

 Weston attended Kenton High School, which was combined with the elementary school.
 There were only 15 students attending the school at the time.
 Weston was one of two graduating students.

 Weston did her undergraduate degree at Northern State Normal School (now Northern Michigan University).
 She was originally majoring in physical education since she was so active, but did not like it.
 She switched to a major in biology and graduated in 1929.
 Weston went on to become one NMU’s first female graduates to complete a medical degree.
 It was at NMU that Weston met her future husband, Jean K. Weston.